 Certain facilities identified for closure through integration and other activities have been accounted for as assets held for sale.
 Assets held for sale primarily consisted of supply chain facilities, and were presented in Prepaid expenses and other current assets in the Condensed Consolidated Balance Sheet as of December 31, 2016.
-The assets held for sale activity for the first half of 2017 is presented in the table below.
+The assets held for sale activity for year-to-date 2017 is presented in the table below.

 (In millions)

 Balance as of December 31, 2016 \$ 23

 Disposition (23)

-Balance as of July 1, 2017 \$-
+Balance as of September 30, 2017 \$ -